Magiic/FireMock/README.md

 ### Implement FireMockProtocol

-For example if you have a service which fetch news with multiple possible responses :
+For example if you have a service to fetch news with multiple possible responses :

 ```
 enum NewsMock: FireMockProtocol {